simoncblyth/j/juno-opticks-validation.rst

     export CMTEXTRATAGS=opticks      ## bash junoenv sets this, but its not a standard pkg

-    booting "G4Opticks" is needed at start of every session as this package is NOT YET IN STANDARD SETUP
-    TODO: rename pkg to G4OpticksAnaMgr and move into

-    jre ; CMTEXTRATAGS=opticks jok-touchbuild- Simulation/DetSimV2/G4Opticks/cmt  ## G4OpticksAnaMgr passes G4 objects to G4OpticksRecorder/CManager

     jcv G4OpticksAnaMgr   ## CAUTION 2 OF THESE TEMPORARILY

     CMTEXTRATAGS=opticks jok-touchbuild- Simulation/DetSimV2/AnalysisCode/cmt           ## this was for dynamic_cast of TrackInfo in the InteresingAnaMgr before switched that off